Most table tennis players have an offensive style. This is what makes table tennis such a fast-paced sport.

 By executing this technique, you’ll never be caught off guard after hitting a wide forehand.

-What you need to do is to plant your right foot if you’re right-handed, and your left foot if you’re left-handed, and rotate your whole body using that foot as the pivot.
+What you need to do is to plant your right foot if you’re right-handed, and your left foot if you’re left-handed (being left-handed is an advantage in table tennis!), and rotate your whole body using that foot as the pivot.

 It’s important to move toward the ball, stop in place once you’ve reached the correct position, and then rotate toward the table.